Rigged Horse Numbers and their Modular Periodicity: Introduction

 \subsection{Rigged weak orderings}

-\begin{definition} {\em Relative strong ordering} among elements of a set demands that for elements in the relative strong ordering, their relations may be described only by $<$ or $>$.
-An element in a relative strong ordering may be set equal to another element, but that element cannot come from the elements participating in the relative strong ordering. \end{definition} \begin{definition} The {\em $r$-Fubini numbers} $F_{r}(n)$ count weak orderings such that $r$ elements of the finite set of cardinality $n$ are distinguished, and constrained to have relative strong ordering between the $r$ elements. \end{definition}

-\begin{definition} The {\em $r$-horse numbers} $H_{r}(n)$ count weak orderings such that $r$ elements of the finite set of cardinality $n$ are distinguished, and constrained to follow a specific relative strong ordering. \end{definition} A simple relation exists between the $r$-Fubini numbers and $r$-horse numbers.
-Every permutation counted by $H_{r}(n)$ has $r!$ rearrangements of the rigging that yield all cases where the $r$ elements feature no tied elements.
+\begin{definition} The constraint of {\em relative strong ordering} applies to a subset $X'$ of a weakly ordered set $X$.
+The constraint demands that relations between elements of $X'$ are only strict less-than or greater-than relations.
+An element $x' \in X'$ can be set equivalent to another $x$ only if $x \notin X'$. \end{definition} \begin{definition} The {\em $r$-Fubini numbers}, $F_{r}(n)$, count weak orderings of a set with cardinality $n$ such that $r$ elements are distinguished and constrained to follow relative strong ordering. \end{definition} \begin{definition} The {\em $r$-horse numbers}, $H_{r}(n)$, count weak orderings such that $r$ elements of a set of cardinality $n$ are distinguished and constrained to follow a specified strong permutation relative to each other. \end{definition} Every permutation counted by $H_{r}(n)$ has $r!$ rearrangements of the specified permutation $x_{1} < x_{2} < \cdots < x_{r}$.
+The rearrangements cover all cases where the $r$ elements are mutually inequivalent.
+We can write this as the equation

-The $r$-horse numbers count a simple nontrivial restriction on weak permutations.
-A restriction where two or more horses agree to tie is simply counted by reducing the number of elements in the permutation, since the horses act as a single unit in any permutation.
-The nontrivial counting is further exemplified.
-Consider arbitrary elements under total weak ordering $x_{1}, x_{2}, \ldots, x_{n}$.
-A strong ordering of a subset of elements inducing $r$-horse counting could be $x_{1} < x_{2} < \cdots < x_{r}$.
-In this text $r$-horse counted permutations are indexed by denoting the number of total elements to be ordered $n$, and the size of the subset that follow a fixed strong ordering $r$.
+The $r$-horse numbers count a nontrivial restriction on weakly ordered permutations.
+A restriction where two or more elements must be tied is the same as reducing the effective number of elements in the counting.
+The equivalent elements act as a single unit in every permutation.

-For the $r$-Fubini numbers, the same type of indexing is used, defining $n$ as the total number of permuted elements, and $r$ as the number which are constrained to have no ties.
-Others choose to instead express the number of elements constrained to be relatively strongly ordered and the number of unconstrained elements.
-Related orderings and $r$-Fubini numbers have been studied by R\'acz \cite{cc:racz} who references an expression in terms of the $r$-Stirling numbers of the second kind and factorials for $F_{r}(n)$.
-Asgari and Jahangiri \cite{cc:asgari} proved the eventual periodicity of the $r$-Fubini numbers modulo an arbitrary natural number.
-Asgari and Jahangiri also gave calculations for the period.